RyanGA09/CRUD_UploadFile/README.md

-# CRUD - Upload File
+# CRUD - File Upload Manager

-A simple web application built using PHP with the MVC architecture to manage file uploads.
-This application allows users to upload, view, and delete files efficiently.
+A lightweight web application for managing file uploads, built using PHP with the MVC architecture.
+It enables users to upload, view, download, and delete files while maintaining a clean separation of concerns using the MVC design pattern.

 ## Features

-- Upload files with custom names.
+- Upload files with descriptive names.
-- View a list of uploaded files.
+- View a list of uploaded files in a tabular format.
-- Download files directly.
+- Download files with a single click.
-- Delete files from the server.
+- Delete files securely from the server.
-- Follows the MVC (Model-View-Controller) design pattern.
+- Implements MVC (Model-View-Controller) architecture for better maintainability.

 ## Tech Stack